 The District’s IT Services & Support department also provides resources for the creation of accessible documents in Microsoft Office and Adobe Acrobat.

-3C Media Solutions is a CCC service that takes the hassle out of trying to figure out where to host your instructional videos.
+TechConnect Cloud is a CCC service that takes the hassle out of trying to figure out where to host your created instructional videos.
 This is a great alternative to using YouTube or making your own captioning files.
-After your video is uploaded, you can mark it as needing captioning…with no further action required!
-3C Media is free to use and has unlimited storage for all CCC faculty use.
+After your video is uploaded, you should review the auto-generated captions and edit as needed.
+TechConnect Cloud is free to use and has unlimited storage for all CCC faculty use.

-For more information about 3C Media services, please visit www.3cmediasolutions.org
+For more information about TechConnect Cloud services, please visit www.3cmediasolutions.org

 General Assistance with Accessibility

 There are a great many resources available to faculty in learning about accessibility compliance.
 The CCC Accessibility Center offers on-campus trainings, self-paced courses, and biannual workshops for all CCC employees.
 Read more…

 Perhaps one of the best resources for getting help with accessibility challenges is the CCC Accessibility Center Help Desk.
 Get answers and information regarding web accessibility issues common to California Community Colleges.
 Ask questions about websites, online videos, web applications, or mobile app accessibility to get a response from accessibility subject matter experts!